 You’ll need to head to https://www.factorio.com/download/experimental and login with your Factorio account.
 You can pick any version of the game you like, but will probably want the latest experimental build if you’re developing a mod.

 3. Set up a new folder to hold your game #

 You now need to create a new folder to place the game you just downloaded into.
 You can do this anywhere you choose, but to keep it simple I put the new folder in my Applications folder and call it

 Factorio.
 Now simply open the dmg from step 2 and copy

 factorio.app into your new folder, so in this example the path is

 /Applications/Factorio/factorio.app.
-Note that you need to create a sub-folder, and not simply drag the factorio.app into Applications like you would with other apps.
-You'll understand why in the next step.
+It’s important that you create a sub-folder and not simply drag the factorio.app into Applications like you would with other apps.
+You’ll understand why in the next step.

 /Applications/Factorio folder, create a sub-folder

 config.ini inside this folder.
 You can use whatever plaintext editor you prefer for this, just be aware that if you’re using macOS’s TextEdit.app, you’ll need to select Format > Make Plain Text before saving.
 Alternatively, you can copy the config.ini file from the Steam version of the game.
 This file can be found at